 3. Clinical research and development:

-In research, Generative AI enables creation of synthetic data to increase the size of datasets for focused research.
-Crucial stage while training machine learning algorithms, since the success of such an algorithm is a function of the sample size of the input data.
-Hence, where datasets are imbalanced and not representative of the population they aim to serve, Generative AI—in the form of synthetic minority oversampling technique (SMOTE)—can be used to selectively augment the representation of minority datapoints [4].
+In research, Generative AI enables the creation of synthetic data to increase the size of datasets for focused research.
+This is a crucial stage while training machine learning algorithms since the success of such an algorithm is a function of the sample size of the input data.
+Hence, where datasets are imbalanced and not representative of the population they aim to serve, Generative AI—in the form of synthetic minority oversampling technique (SMOTE)—can be used to selectively augment the representation of minority data points [4].
 This data can also be used to improve the reproducibility of research because synthetic datasets can readily be shared with other researchers or third parties to verify models and analysis strategies.

 4. Digital twins: